 Confirmations and Minimum Deposit Required:

 Blender.io needs a minimum of 3 confirmations on your transaction before they’re considered valid by the platform and are sent for cleaning.
+This is regardless of the amount of BTC sent in, which is unique.
+Most other mixers have a different number of confirmation requirement, based on the amount of funds sent.

-The deposit address too is valid only for 24 hours hence every transaction with the minimum deposit amount needs to be sent to the deposit address within the 24-hour time frame.
+The deposit address is valid only for 24 hours hence every transaction with the minimum deposit amount needs to be sent to the deposit address within the 24-hour time frame.

 No Logs Policy